Please note that reservations for events are possible as of 2-3 weeks prior to the date.

 On the opening night, visitors have the rare opportunity to access the ACFNY’s private rooftop terrace, where the Talea Ensemble with esteemed guest soprano Juliet Fraser performs a six-hour marathon concert.
 Symbolizing the heart of the Austrian Cultural Forum New York’s mission of continuous cultural exchange, the powerful program features works by influential American composers John Zorn and Steve Reich as well as pieces by two of Austria’s living titans, Olga Neuwirth and Beat Furrer.

-Limited space of 15 people per time slot, please register in advance on Eventbrite:
+Limited space per time slot, please register in advance on Eventbrite: